Project status

 1 Sep 2024 to 28 Feb 2026

 The University of Bath is committed to broadening access to higher education and ensuring that students from diverse backgrounds can benefit from its academic programmes.
-To achieve this, the University has developed a range of outreach programmes designed to engage with prospective students at various stages of their educational journey.
-Evidence shows that these initiatives can “enable poor and minority students to add to their personal, social and cultural capital, and to cease the replication of social reproduction” (Loza, 2003, p.47).
+Disparities and persistent inequalities in access and educational outcomes are evident across socio-economic and demographic groups (Crenna-Jennings, 2018).
+Therefore, the University has developed a range of widening access programmes designed to engage with prospective post-16 student groups.

 Some post-16 programmes that Bath deliver are singular interventions, some are residential programmes and some are defined as “black box” interventions, whereby a multi-faceted approach is taken to provide students with support via multiple methods and within a broader timespan.
 Currently this includes programmes like campus visits, school talks, Discover Bath, Target Bath and Pathway to Bath.

-This will be a two-stage research project.
-By 30th September 2025:
+This is a two-stage research project.
+Published in September 2025 (link below):

 By 28th February 2026: